dusk196/ultimate-frontend-seed/README.md

 Just download & install those from the above websites & you're good to go.

-# Getting the seed package
+# Getting the seed package:

 Take clone of this [repository](https://github.com/dusk196/ultimate-frontend-seed/) from the above link or download as a .zip package & extract it.